Random walks in cones: Introduction, main results and discussion

 \end{theorem}

-To prove a local limit theorem in the one-dimensional case, i.e. for random walks conditioned to stay positive, one starts usually from the Wiener-Hopf factorisation, see \cite{BD06, Car05,VW09}.
-Our approach is completely different, and uses the integral limit theorem for conditioned random walks (Theorem \ref{T}) and a local limit theorem for unconditioned random walks.
-Therefore, it works in all dimensions and all cones, where Theorem \ref{T} holds.
+To prove a local limit theorem in the one-dimensional case, that is, for random walks conditioned to stay positive, one starts usually from the Wiener--Hopf factorization; see \cite{BD06,Car05,VW09}.
+Our approach is completely different, and uses the integral limit theorem for conditioned random walks (Theorem~\ref{T}) and a local limit theorem for unconditioned random walks.
+Therefore, it works in all dimensions and all cones, where Theorem~\ref{T} holds.
 In particular, our method gives simple probabilistic proofs of local limit theorems for random walks conditioned to stay positive.